Selenium - WebDriver

 {

-DesiredCapabilities capabillities = DesiredCapabilities.Firefox();
+DesiredCapabilities capabilities = DesiredCapabilities.Firefox();

-capabillities.SetCapability(CapabilityType.Version, "8");
+capabilities.SetCapability(CapabilityType.Version, "8");

-capabillities.SetCapability("api_key", "REPLACE_API_KEY");
+capabilities.SetCapability("api_key", "REPLACE_API_KEY");

-capabillities.SetCapability("api_secret", "REPLACE_API_SECRET");
+capabilities.SetCapability("api_secret", "REPLACE_API_SECRET");

 driver = new RemoteWebDriver(

-new Uri("https://hub.testingbot.com/wd/hub/"), capabillities);
+new Uri("https://hub.testingbot.com/wd/hub/"), capabilities);

 }